 Communication is Key

-A trainer is responsible for safety, injury prevention and emergency care administration.
-Professionally certified trainers are required to demonstrate competence through ongoing education to remain up to date on research topics.
-You will observe a wide continuum of professional boundary policies including your scope of practice in nutrition and ethical treatment of all individuals in not only exercise programming but in business administration, billing, cancellation policies and conflict resolution.
+A trainer is also responsible for safety, injury prevention and emergency care administration.
+Professionally certified trainers are required to demonstrate competence through continued education and training and remain up-to-date on current research and development.
+Trainers must respect professional boundary policies, including your scope of practice in nutrition and ethical treatment of all individuals in not only exercise programming but in business administration, billing, cancellation policies and conflict resolution.